tschutter/recipes/r/beef_beer_barley_stew.md

 hours.
 Discard bay leaves and thyme sprigs.

 While stew is simmering, trim beets leaving root and 1 inch stem on each.
 Scrub each beet with a brush.
-Glace in a medium saucepan and cover with water.
+Place in a medium saucepan and cover with water.
 Bring to a boil.
 Cover, reduce heat and simmer 35 minutes or until tender.
 Drain and rinse with cold water.
 Drain and let cool.
 Rub off skins leaving root and 1 inch stem on each beet.